 Cat6 vs Cat6a Cables

-First, let’s look at a quick rundown of the differences, then we’ll break each difference down in more detail.
+First, let’s look at a quick rundown of the differences between Cat6 and Cat6a cables, then we’ll break each difference down in more detail.

 |Cat6 Cabling||Cat6a Cabling|